pitfail/pitfail-reports/report1/report1.rst

 Twitter Listener
 ````````````````

-*Definition*: Provides an interface for users to play Pitfail via Twitter.
+*Definition*: Provides an interface for users to play PitFail via Twitter.

 *Responsibilities*:

- - Maintains a connection with twitter.com and listens for tweets
+ - Maintains a connection with Twitter.com and listens for tweets
  - Delegates tweets to the Interpreter
  - Receives responses from the interpreter and sends them as tweets

 Facebook Listener
 `````````````````

-*Definition*: Provides an interface for users to interact with Pitfail via Facebook.
+*Definition*: Provides an interface for users to interact with PitFail via Facebook.

 *Responsibilities:*

- - Listens to wall posts on Pitfail Page and maintains a connection with Facebook.com
+ - Listens to wall posts on PitFail Page and maintains a connection with Facebook.com
  - Delegates the wall posts with requests to buy/sell to the interpreter
  - Receives responses from the interpreter and sends them as a response to the Wall posts as comments.